Three years after devastating fire, Whaley House re-opens with top-to-bottom restoration

 The Gilded Age house opens to the public from noon to 5 p.m.
 Sunday.
 Admission for the re-opening celebration will be free.

-Detailed new parquet floors built by Belfor Restoration of Fenton were laid in the four downstairs rooms.
+The new parquet floors built by Belfor Restoration of Fenton were laid in the four downstairs rooms.
 Elaborate plastering by hand and inlaid wallpaper was painstakingly completed by Stephen Heddy’s Artistic Decorating, Inc.– the same crew who recently completed interior transformation of the Capitol Theater.
-Heddy and his cousin Bill Teddy are fourth generation painters and restorers.
+Heddy and his cousin Bill Heddy are fourth generation painters and restorers.

 The wallpaper designs are different in each room — all authentic Victorian patterns — Japanese influences evident on the first floor and dragon flies and spiderwebs in an upstairs bedroom.

-For Whaley Executive Director Daniel Conner, who started as director last July, the re-opening culminates a journey from heartbreak to exuberance.
+For Executive Director Daniel Conner, who started in his position last July, the re-opening culminates a journey from heartbreak to exuberance.

 A UM – Flint history graduate, Conner was walking back to the campus that November day from his then-internship at Applewood Estate, C.S.
 Mott’s family home further east on Kearsley, when he saw the fire.
-He and his faculty mentor at UM – Flint, public history professor Thomas Henthorn, stood outside watched the devastation with sinking hearts.
-The UM – Flint had co-sponsored popular “History Happy Hours” at the museum; Daniel had been in and out of the building many times, and he understood its significance.
+He and his faculty mentor at UM – Flint, public history professor Thomas Henthorn, stood outside watching the devastation with sinking hearts.
+UM – Flint had co-sponsored popular “History Happy Hours” at the museum; Conner had been in and out of the building many times, and he understood its significance.

 Built in two phases — an Italianate original in 1859, one of the first houses built in Central Park — and a later, Victorian remodel in 1884, the house is a “Victorian gem,” Conner said.
 In 1885, Robert Jeremiah and Mary McFarlan Whaley moved in.

 R.J.
 Whaley, president of Citizen’s Bank for over 40 years, played a crucial role in Flint’s history, when in 1886 he gave a loan to Dallas Dort and Billy Durant’s Flint Road Cart Company–and that led to the creation of General Motors in 1908.
 Grieving after the death of their 10-year-old son Donald, who had been saving up himself to give to an orphanage, R.J. and Mary gave $500,000, an immense amount at the time, to start the Whaley Children’s Home.

-The house, at 624 E. Kearsley at northbound Chavez, is the last mansion left on Kearsley Street, where once stood homes also occupied by Flint legendary families including the Bishops and Whitings.
+The house, at 624 E. Kearsley St. at northbound Chavez, is the last mansion left on Kearsley Street, where once stood homes occupied by Flint legendary families including the Bishops and Whitings.
 The house was rescued from the wrecking ball in 1976 by a coalition of seven volunteer organizations when I-475 went in.

 “It’s amazing to see the house come alive again,” Conner said.
 “In a way, It’s better than ever.
 This has been a special opportunity to begin a new life.”

-Note: [This story was updated at 4:30 p.m.
-Friday to add comments by Whaley board president David White.]